“I may not have been able to get my child out”; Mozart family details escape from house fire

 MOZART, W.Va.
-(WTRF) – The West Virginia Fire Marshal was back on scene Thursday of a fire in Mozart that left one family homeless.
+(WTRF) – The West Virginia Fire Marshall was back on scene Thursday of a fire in Mozart that left one family homeless.

 The Dunaway family says they haven’t been given any new information about what caused the fire, but that wouldn’t make their situation any easier.

-The Dunaways are currently staying with family, and says this is a very emotional time.
+The Dunaways are currently staying with family and said this is a very emotional time.

-Ben Dunaway told 7News he woke up just after 3:00 Tuesday morning to the sound of a horn honking and glass breaking, thinking someone had broke into the vacant house next door.
+Ben Dunaway told 7News he woke up just after 3:00 Tuesday morning to the sound of a horn honking and glass breaking, thinking someone had broken into the vacant house next door.

 The family said they are waiting to find a new place to call home, but it’s been hard to even start to rebuild.